Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 But you *will* have to change something eventually, and when you do, you'll want to know what to look for.
 There's no need to know every detail in every config file, but you do have to know enough so that you can Google for help.

-Let's take a deeper look at the config files to make future googling easier.
+Let's take a deeper look at the config files to make future Googling easier.
 We're relying on Dan Abramov's `react-transform-boilerplate`, but many others exist with different levels of bells and whistles.
 I like Dan's because it's simple.

 All modern boilerplates are going to include at least two bits: